foliovision/fv-wordpress-flowplayer/readme.txt

 = 6.0.5.24 - 2017/04/25 =

 * Amazon S3 - adding support for new AWS Regions - US East (Ohio), Asia Pacific (Mumbai) and EU (London).
+* End Popup - making sure it works on the last item in playlist only

 = 6.0.5.23 - 2017/04/04 =